Yardenregev/pirates_speed_game/README.md

 The winning captain is the first captain to have no pirates on the ship.

-## Known Bugs 🐛
-The game has some undefined behavior when it comes to the synchronization of the game.

 ## Depenedencies 📦
 This game is compiled with g++